bfell/Gutenberg-Gensim-word2vec-evaluation-project/README.md

-# Gutenberg-Gensim-word2vec-evaluation-project
+# Gutenberg Genre Evaluation using Gensim word2vec

 This project aims to evaluate the genre classification of the 69 most popular eBooks in the Gutenberg project collection (https://www.gutenberg.org/browse/scores/top).
 Each book in this collection has multiple genres included in its metadata, and this analysis will dive into evaluating the consistency of these genres on a high level.

 Given the high specificity of genres, we will only study whether the highest-level categories available, which are Fiction (At least one Subject contains Fiction as a direct category or hierarchical category), vs Non-Fiction (None of all Subject contains Fiction as a direct category or hierarchical category).
 We will analyze if books classified as Fiction are similar to all other fiction books in this collection from a bag-of-words perspective.
 In other words, we will see if books classified as Fiction, share a similar vocabulary to all other books under that same category.

-We were able to scrape and categorize the following number of books:
+Books scrapped:

 #Fiction Books:  43
 #Non-Fiction Books:  26

-We created a Fiction and Non-Fiction vector representation by aggregating all these 69 documents into vectors that represent each of these two categories (Fiction vs Non-Fiction).
+I created a Fiction and Non-Fiction vector representation by aggregating all these 69 documents into vectors that represent each of these two categories (Fiction vs Non-Fiction).
 After that, we compared new documents (embedded with the same model) to these vectors by using cosine similarity to check if they were classified as Fiction or Non-Fiction in a consistent way.
 If a document was classified as some kind of Fiction and is more similar to the Fiction vector than to the Non-Fiction vector, then that would mean that that specific book was categorized consistently from a vocabulary perspective.
 In other words, this book has similar vocabulary as the books under the same high-level category.

 Technical Specification